tundish/balladeer/balladeer/doc/speech.rst

 It's more than a string of words.
 We want to remember who says the words and why.
 We want the words to have an effect on the story.

-Enter SpeechMark_.
+Enter SpeechMark.

-.. note::   Please read the `documentation on SpeechMark`_.
+.. important::   Please read the `documentation for SpeechMark`_.
             Take a few minutes to become familiar with its syntax.